ratify-project/ratify-web/docs/plugins/verifier/cosign.md

 ## Trust Policy

 A trust policy binds a set of verification configurations against a set of registry-reference scopes.
-In particular, a trust policy allows a user to define the trusted keys to use for a given set of scopes.
+A trust policy allows a user to define the trusted keys to use for a given set of scopes.
+It also allows a user to define keyless verification configurations for a given set of scopes.

 **Sample trust policies:**